-Specifically, if a certificated credit granted to the owner of farmland under NREPA (based on a farmland development rights agreement) had been claimed in a previous tax year under the Income Tax Act but that certificated credit were no longer eligible to be claimed under the Act as a result of the death after December 31, 2011, of an individual farmland owner or an individual considered the farmland owner under NREPA, and the transfer into an estate or trust of the ownership of the farmland property subject to the agreement upon which that credit was based, the taxpayer with the credit could elect to pay the tax imposed by the MBT Act in the first tax year in which that certificated credit could be claimed under the Act.
+Certificated credits include credits granted under the Natural Resources and Environmental Protection Act (NREPA) to the owner of farmland based on a farmland development rights agreement.
+Under the bill, if such a certificated credit had been claimed in a previous tax year under the Income Tax Act but that certificated credit were no longer eligible to be claimed under the Act as a result of the death after December 31, 2011, of an individual farmland owner or an individual considered the farmland owner under NREPA, and the transfer into an estate or trust of the ownership of the farmland property subject to the farmland development rights agreement upon which that certificated credit was based, the taxpayer with the credit could elect to pay the tax imposed by the MBT Act in the first tax year in which that certificated credit could be claimed under the Act.

 The taxpayer would have to continue to file an MBT return and pay the tax for each subsequent tax year until the certificated credit granted under NREPA was complete and that credit was used up, or the taxpayer no longer owned the property subject to the agreement, whichever occurred first.

 When the taxpayer's certificated credit was extinguished, or the taxpayer no longer owned the property under the farmland development rights agreement, whichever occurred first, the taxpayer would no longer be eligible to pay the tax under the MBT Act and could no longer claim any other remaining certificated credits.